LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/MemeMaker2.2/README.md

 - `topText`, `bottomText`, `filter`, `scale`, `rotate`, `bgColor`.

 It exposes:
+- `setAll(settings)` — bulk updates model properties without triggering immediate redraws.
-- `render(canvasElement)` — clears the canvas, paints the background, applies the scale/rotate transform around the canvas center, draws the image, applies the active Lena.js filter to the pixel data, then layers the meme text on top via the private `#drawText` method.
+- `render()` — clears the canvas, paints the background, applies the scale/rotate transform around the canvas center, draws the image, applies the active Lena.js filter to the pixel data, then layers the meme text on top via the private `#drawText` method.
-- `storeInLocalStorage()` — serializes the model (excluding the non-serializable `image` element) to `localStorage`.
-Silently skips on quota errors.
-- `static loadFromLocalStorage()` — returns the previously saved plain object, or `null`.
+- `loadFromLocalStorage()` — returns the previously saved plain object, or `null`.

+It also uses a private `#storeInLocalStorage()` method to serialize the model (excluding the non-serializable `image` element) to `localStorage`.

 ## Technical Capabilities